-In 2012 I defended my PhD thesis "Binary Aggregation with Integrity Constraints" at the University of Amsterdam.
-I do research in computational social choice, a research field at the interface between artificial intelligence and economic theory, with special focus on judgment aggregation, game theoretic models of voting, and social choice on social networks.
+I do research in Computational Social Choice, a research field at the interface between artificial intelligence and economic theory, with special focus on judgment aggregation, game theoretic models of voting, and social choice on social networks.

-- New master on Innovative Information Systems at the University of Toulouse
+- International Master on Innovative Information Systems at the University of Toulouse

-- My blog on Nòva (in Italian): Algoritmi Sociali
+- My blog on Nòva (in Italian, ended in 2017): Algoritmi Sociali

 Students interested in writing their master thesis at the University of Toulouse are always welcome to make contact, we are typically able to reimburse travel expenses and accommodation for 5 months (February-June).
 PhD scolarships at IRIT are allocated every year in June, if interested make contact in March/April.